Single or Dual Ram: how to choose the right baler for your recycling plant

 So let’s try to understand how to choose the right baler for your specific needs.

-The single ram baler is a system that makes versatility its strong point.
+The dual ram baler is a system that makes versatility its strong point.

 The use of special high-strength steel and a very closely spaced tying (every 20 cm) allows any type of material to be packed without having to stop the system to set it to new specifications each time.